 This cottage was perfect for our first trip to Cornwall.
 We loved Port Isaac (aka Port Wenn)!
 Location was perfect to walk around the village and see everything.
 Comfortable bedroom; we used the extra bedroom for luggage and had plenty of space.
 The kitchenette is nicely appointed and it was nice to have coffee, tea, biscuits and apple cider waiting for us :) Nice to have a heated towel rack in the bathroom :)

 We had an excellent holiday at the Longcross Hotel, the staff, Jamie, Arnie & the rest of the team were so friendly, welcoming and worked really hard to ensure all guests had everything they needed despite covid restrictions.
+Beautiful gardens to walk around.
+Good location for centre of Port Isaac and travelling around Cornwall.
+Both breakfast & evening meals served in the restaurant are fabulous.

 The Slipway is right where you want to be if you are exploring Doc Martin locations!
 Walk out the door, and the first property is right there.
 This place is so picturesque.
 You can't imagine how great the Slipway is!
 We had a delicious every morning, and we loved relaxing on our balcony looking over the harbor.
 How could it be any better.